nathanaelto/Poc-Quarkus/README.md

 make dev
 # or ./gradlew quarkusDev
 ```
+> In dev mode, Quarkus automatically rebuilds your application if you modify any of your source files.
+And you have access to the [Dev UI](https://quarkus.io/guides/dev-ui) on http://localhost:8080/q/dev/.

 ## How to test with http requests
 In `./requests` folder you can find some requests to test the API.